Economic Indicators

 Monthly Unemployment Rate

-Michigan’s Unemployment Rate Remained Constant in March 2024
+Michigan’s Unemployment Rate Stays Constant in July 2025

 U.S. Real Gross Domestic Product

-Real gross domestic product (GDP) increased at an annual rate of 3.4 percent in the fourth quarter of 2023, according to the “third” estimate.
-In the third quarter, real GDP increased 4.9 percent.
-The increase in the fourth quarter primarily reflected increases in consumer spending, state and local government spending, exports, nonresidential fixed investment, federal government spending, and residential fixed investment that were partly offset by a decrease in private inventory investment.
-For more information, read the full BEA report.
+Real gross domestic product (GDP) increased at an annual rate of 3.3 percent in the second quarter of 2025 (April, May, and June), according to the second estimate released by the U.S. Bureau of Economic Analysis.
+In the first quarter, real GDP decreased 0.5 percent.
+The increase in real GDP in the second quarter primarily reflected a decrease in imports, which are a subtraction in the calculation of GDP, and an increase in consumer spending.
+These movements were partly offset by decreases in investment and exports.
+Read the full BEA report.

 The GDP is measured as the total market value of the goods and services produced within a specific geography during a given time period.
 Gross domestic product is a key indicator of the general health of the economy and its performance, with increases indicative of economic growth.